-While synchronous meetings have a time and place — say, for a project kickoff — save your colleague’s (and your own) bandwidth by calling out ahead of time what form each phase of the project will take.
+While synchronous meetings have a time and place — say, for a project kickoff — save your colleague’s (and your own) bandwidth by preparing in advance and calling out ahead of time what form each phase of the project will take.
 For example, despite the relative weight of reviews and approvals, communicating asynchronously can alleviate the pressure of receiving or delivering feedback in real time.
 Depending on whether you are a content or context communicator, sharing your thoughts on demand might not be your preferred method of communication.

 Set synchronous milestone check-ins at regular intervals throughout the project timeline, which can be make-or-break moments to change or stay the course.
 Ahead of time, project contributors can communicate asynchronous status updates and flag areas that would benefit from further discussion in the milestone meetings.

 It’s the journey and the destination: Don’t forget to celebrate 🥳